ryan-buckman/tour-of-heroes-nx-workspace/README.md

 # Tour of Heroes - Nx workspace

 Exploring a Nx workspace approach to the tour of heroes sample app using [Nx](https://nx.dev/) to transform it from an Angular CLI workspace to an Nx workspace.
+Nx adds more schematics to the Angular CLI and helps you generate in-app libraries where you can implement shared code.

 ## Setup